Lets-Parti/parti-functions/README.md

 ## POST: `/events/user`

-Call the `/events/user` API to get a list of all of the events for a given user.
+**Get the list of events of a given user**.
 A Bearer token is required to specify who the user is.

 Return structure: